 AppleShare IP Help provides instructions and troubleshooting information for all of the administration programs except AppleShare IP Remote Administration.
 To open AppleShare IP Help while you are using an administration program, choose AppleShare IP Help from the Help menu.
-This opens AppleShare IP Help in your preferred Web browser.
-You can also open AppleShare IP Help by double-clicking its icon in the AppleShare IP 6.1 folder.
+This opens AppleShare IP Help in the Apple Help Viewer.
+You can also open AppleShare IP Help by double-clicking its icon in the AppleShare IP 6.2 folder.